WZY050703/Toolib/README_en.md

 * Implementations of `ToBase32` and `FromBase32`.

 Note: implementations will not complement the “=” at the end, except for `ToBase64(const char* str, unsigned char* buffer, int MaxLen)`.

+### toolfunc
+Some functional functions

+* 'HowLongUtf8' -> to see how many bytes a utf-8 character is counted.

+Note: The common Chinese Windows environment is not encoded as UTF-8, it is recommended to use PWSH (code page: 65001) to check the health status, such as "a" is long 1, "α" is long 2, "我" is long 3, and "🍑" is long 4.
+Note that this function does not have the ability to check ligatures.